Last Updated: January 24, 2025

 - The number of answer options for math questions will be reduced from 5 to 4.

-- The new ACT Composite score calculation will be based on your English, mathematics, and reading scores.
-However, the Readingeport will include both a science score and a STEM score if students choose to complete the science section.
+- The new ACT Composite score calculation will be based on English, mathematics, and reading scores.
+However, the Composite score will include the science score if students choose to complete the science section.

 Calculating ACT Score